 - Pour in the heavy cream or coconut milk and turn off the heat.

-- Fill your cast iron pan with the filling and layer the cut puff pastry sheets on top diagonally.
+- Fill your pan with the filling and layer the cut puff pastry sheets on top diagonally.
 Brush the pastry with egg yolk and bake for 25-30 minutes until golden.

 - Let rest for a few minutes, then enjoy!